derrod/legendary/README.md

 no_wine = true
 ; Override the executable launched for this game, for example to bypass a launcher (e.g. Borderlands) override_exe = relative/path/to/file.exe
+; Disable selective downloading for this title disable_sdl = true
 ````